 - Email address

-Graph databases, graph indexing, graph query languages, graph schema languages, graph analytics, JSON query languages, JSON schema languages, conceptual data modelling, data integration, fact-based modelling
+Areas of interest: Graph databases, graph indexing, graph query languages, graph schema languages, graph analytics, JSON query languages, JSON schema languages, conceptual data modelling, data integration, fact-based modelling